-Business 275 (3) Secretarial Procedures 3 hrs.
-Lec.
+Business 275 (3) Secretarial Procedures

 Prerequisites: Business 263 and Business 273.
-This course is designed primarily to make the student think in terms of initiative, creative thinking, and followthrough within these units of work: inbasket exercises, decision-making problems, utilization of the shorthand/transcription skills, units on public and personal relations, supervisory principles, business ethics, and organizing time and work.
+This course is designed primarily to make the student think in terms of initiative, creative thinking, and follow-through within these units of work: in-basket exercises, decision-making problems, utilization of the shorthand/transcription skills, units on public and personal relations, supervisory principles, business ethics, and organizing time and work.